Friend or Foe Version 2 – How To Guide

 Sometimes, a place has not been entered into the google places database yet.
 This is usually a smaller establishment or home based business.

-Since the Friend or Foe site currently uses the google database, if the place you want to rate does not exist you will need to first add it to the google places database by going to this website: http://google.com/placesforbusiness
+Since the Friend or Foe site currently uses the google database, if the place you want to rate does not exist it will need to be added to the google places database by going to this website: http://google.com/placesforbusiness

-There you can use the google tools to create a listing for businesses, and once they are added to the google database, they will become available in the Friend or Foe site for rating.
+If you are the business owner, you can use the google tools at the above link to create a listing for businesses, and once it is added to the google database, they will become available in the Friend or Foe site for rating.